 Crinoline or Hoop Skirt– Several layers of petticoat could be replaced by one linen and horsehair woven crinoline.
 In the mid-1850s hoop skirts replaced the crinoline as a lighter option.
 You will hardly see women using a crinoline for costuming even before 1855.

 The hoop proofed outward in a circle that changed shape and dimension throughout the Victorian era.
 Tip- Wear a petticoat over the hoop skirt.
 Why?
 So you don’t get the dreaded hoop lines viable under thin skirt fabrics.
 Also be sure your hoop skirt is round from the hips to the floor, not triangle shape.
 You should be able to glide along not ring like a bell.
 If you are short you can always take off a hoop from a pre-made skirt and hem it.
 Or if the hoop flares out too much cut the lowest hoop, tape it and re-thread it to make it smaller.

 Shop Victorian Patterns:

 The bulk of your costume is now done but we have to remember it is winter and very cold in Victorian London.
 You need more layers to keep warm.

 Shawl (Mantel)– A basic wool, cashmere, knit or in summer lace shawl provided the next layer.
 Winter shawls were embellished with embroidery or trimmed in fringe, ruffles, flounces or braid.
 Plaid tartan was especially popular in the ’40s and ’50s.
 The shawl was HUGE.
 Draping down the back of the full skirt and up over the shoulders and full arms.
-Most of the fashion plates on this page show women draped with a shawl.
-Make your own with a 72 inch long triangle.
+Most of the fashion plates on this page depict women draped with a shawl.
+Make your own with a 72-inch long triangle.